simonswu23/Scripts/README.md

   - TODO: also clear terrain

 - Confection
-  - lowers all foes evasion by 1 at the end of each turn
+  - lowers all foes evasion by 2 on entry and at the end of each turn
   - foes with lowered evasion cannot switch, and their attack scales with evasion drops

 - Silver Scales